 Get a motorbike

 Besides car rentals, motorbike rentals and quad rentals are also an option.
-During the high season, it can get crowded, so motorbike can be easier to get around and find a parking spot in extremely busy places, such as Navagio viewpoint.
-The prices also cheaper compared to car rentals.
+During the high season, it can get crowded, so motorbikes can be easier to get around and find a parking spot in extremely busy places, such as Navagio viewpoint.
+The prices are also cheaper compared to car rentals.